I couldn’t write this piece without you.

 I’ve had many encounters with ugly people and I’d like to share some with you.
-For instance, every time we’d (your mother, myself, Gordon, Dad) would eat out in predominantly South-Asian, London-based areas, the undercurrents became so tense we’d find ourselves gasping for air.
-We’ve had people stare at us, slur insults, shake their heads disapprovingly – unable to comprehend how a brown skinned man could marry an East African woman.
-It’s not your fault your Dad has good taste.
+For instance, every time our family would eat out in predominantly South-Asian, London-based areas, the undercurrents became so tense we’d find ourselves gasping for air.
+We’ve had people stare at us, slur insults, shake their heads disapprovingly, unable to comprehend how a brown skinned man could marry an East African woman.
+Morons.

 You’re part Indian, so it’s important to be aware of India’s complex caste systems: hierarchical structures, categorising citizens based on race, religion and class.
 As a result of this, the fairer you are the more you’re deemed worthy.
 Cosmetic stores in India are plastered with “Fair and Lovely”, a well known product promoting the gradual increase of lighter skin.
 I know it’s disheartening – but change is coming.
 Men and women have finally started to protest condemnation of their skin; taking a stance through progressive ideas and knowledge.
 You only have to look at our immediate family to know not all hope is lost.

 But we’re not perfect.
-I’ve had relatives warn not to date black men; remarks made on the texture of your (beautiful) hair and questions such as “Is your dad still living with ‘that black woman'” hurled at me.
+I’ve had relatives warn not to date black men; remarks made on the texture of your (beautiful) hair and questions such as “Is your dad still living with ‘that black woman’?” hurled at me.
 You’re probably wondering why I’m sharing all this?
 Well, the world isn’t free of hate just yet.
 Old habits die hard, leaving room for the small and closed-minded.
 Over time and because of this: ties have been cut, relationships severed.
-Anyone who rejects you, rejects me – besides, what kind of losers wouldn’t want to know the best kids EVER?!
+Besides, anyone who rejects you, rejects us all.

 I also saw my West African friend – barely tipsy – being refused entry to a club.
 My other friend – caucasian and paralytic – crawled his way in.
 I challenged management, who gave the whole “Yeah but our bouncers are black so how can we be racist?” spiel.
-Sometimes, our fear is so far ingrained we condemn ourselves, too.
+Sometimes, the fear is so far ingrained you’ll start to notice self-condemnation.

 I tense up when people fawn over your hair, even when they do so with admiration.
 I don’t want you to ever feel like your features make you human exhibitions and have spent much of my time observing your reactions.
 Most of the time you seem delighted.
-Still, if the actions of others ever makes you feel uncomfortable – you don’t have to succumb to politeness.
-You must speak your truth.
+Still, if the actions of others ever makes you feel uncomfortable, you don’t have to succumb to politeness.
+You should speak your truth.